 Bo Ai Road Entrance to Taipei Botanical Gardens

-For years, I used to practice tai chi in the Taipei Botanical Gardens—after the city, the gardens are rich with oxygen, the fresher air is very noticeable when you enter—I almost became a part of the gardens, and without knowing the names of all the plants, I absorbed the nature around me.
-A lot of the Ancient Forest of Young Aina and Blue Prometheus comes from here—adapted with a little magic, of course.
+I used to practice tai chi in the Taipei Botanical Gardens—after the city, the gardens are rich with oxygen, the fresher air is very noticeable when you enter—I almost became a part of the gardens, and without knowing the names of all the plants, I absorbed the nature around me.
+A part of the Ancient Forest of Young Aina and Blue Prometheus comes from here—adapted with a little magic, of course.

 I’ve not written a story with any intelligent hibiscus yet, but I imagine an in-your-face floral species

-Did you know that plants respond to your words?
 Here’s a short extract from the beginning of The Huntress of Prometheus, a short story set a few years before the events of my first novel took place.
 Aina is alone in the forest:

 A red flower shone as I walked towards the edge of the ancient forest.
 This was a place where the flowers still responded to magic and brightened to any who appreciated their beauty, and where a word could pacify the vicious, snapping vines that had once terrified me so much.